ramanjot29/Naukri.com-Job-Market-Analysis--Data-Scraping-and-Data-Analysis-project/README.md

 - Emerging market trends

 ## Results
-The project's findings and insights are available in the analysis report [here](Analysis report).
+The project's findings and insights are available in the Analysis report.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues, submit pull requests, or provide feedback.